Hodgeman County is named for Amos Hodgeman, who was a soldier in the American Civil War and who died near Oxford, Mississippi.

 Contractor: William B Seller of St. Francis.

-Description: The building faces west and is a four story buff colored brick and stone structure.
-The rectangular building is located on spacious landscaped grounds and has a stone base with three arches at the west entrance.
-Above there are three vertical windows with a wide cornice above the third story.
+Description: The building faces west and is a three story buff colored brick, stone and concrete structure.
+The rectangular shaped building is located on spacious landscaped grounds in the center of Jetmore.
+The building has a stone base with three arches at the west entrance.
+Above there are three vertical windows with a wide cornice above the second story.
 The second story windows all have granite lintels and the third story windows have all have granite sills.
 Vertical pilasters divide the windows in the center section.
-A wide cornice runs below the fourth story.
-The fourth story has small windows and a green terra cotta tile roof.
+A wide cornice runs below the top story.
+The top story has small windows and a green terra cotta tile roof.
 The roof line is flat.
+In the interior, the County Distrist Court courtroom is located on the east side of the third story and is the largest and most elaborate room in the building.
+The plastered walls have a stippled finish with a decorative frieze around the entire room.
+Ornamental plaster columns are spaced around the exterior of the room.
+The doors have a decorative panel at the top which has been finished out giving them a total height of nine feet.
+The ceiling is 18.5 high and covered with acoustical tile.
+The floor has synthetic black and white colored tiles, which have been covered over with carpet.
+The judge’s bench, the jury box, and the bar are made of oak and finished in medium brown, as are the chairs for the jury and the long benches for the gallery.
+Decorative chandeliers hang from the ceiling and two lamps balance the bench.
+The building houses the County District Court of the 24th Judicial District.

-Note: The previous courthouse was built by George H Evans in 1886.
-The construction contract for the present courthouse with William B Seller of St. Francis was $83,900.
+Note: The construction contract for the present courthouse with William B Seller of St. Francis was $83,900.
 The heating and plumbing contract with D G Zimmerman & Sons of Hays was $9,968.
 The electrical contract with Frank C Sutton of Lincoln, Nebraska was $3,000.
 W D Sinclair removed the old courthouse for $500.
+The total cost for the courthouse and jail was $125,000.

 See: National Register of Historic Places – Hodgeman County Courthouse